Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 In this example we perform training for 10 epochs and use a **learning rate** of 0.0002.
 However, the learning rate it's not a fixed value, because the model is trained with **adamw_bnb_8bit** optimizer that uses a cosine **learning rate scheduler**.
 In substance the learning rate variates like cosine function.

+in this example settings are for the **Llama-3.2-1B-Instruct** model, taken dataset from `/path-to/dataset.jsonl` file.

 ```yaml
 base_model: meta-llama/Llama-3.2-1B-Instruct